tansive/tansive/README.md

 # This agent session runs the agent bot with the provided prompt.
 We scoped the session to John's patient_id
 # so while the agent can access John's data, it cannot access Sheila's.
 ```

 </details>

 #### For DevOps Engineers:

-Tansive provides a `yaml` based control plane for running AI agents and tools with policy-driven security and observability.
+Tansive provides a YAML-based control plane for running AI agents and tools with policy-driven security and observability.

-- Create a `Catalog` of workflows consisting of Tools and Agents by defining them in YAML
+- Create a **Catalog** of workflows consisting of tools and agents by defining them in YAML
 - Assign them across different environments such as `dev`, `stage`, `prod`.
-Give teams their own `namespace` in each environment
+Give teams their own namespace in each environment
 - Define access and runtime policies in YAML based on environments and namespaces
-- Run workflows scoped to the policies you created.
+- Deploy workflows with policy-based access controls
-- Run your tools and agents across different VPCs depending on systems they need to access.
+- Deploy tools and agents across different VPCs depending on systems they need to access
-- Deploy and manage AI Agents using your existing CI/CD processes.
+- Integrate AI agent deployment with your existing CI/CD processes

-<details> <summary>Example `yaml` definition of a SkillSet</summary>
+<details> <summary>Example YAML definition of a SkillSet</summary>

+This example shows how to define a health record agent SkillSet with multiple tools and model configurations:

 ```yaml
 spec: